 Materials & Sustainability

-However, there is no “sustainable” way to produce clothing on the scale that we have been.
-Above all, our commitment to sustainability is expressed in our commitment to quality.
-We aim to make pieces you want to wear everyday, and that are up to the challenge.
+There is, however, no “sustainable” way to produce clothing on the scale that we have been.
+Above all, my commitment to sustainability is expressed in a commitment to quality and personalized service.

 I’m also keenly aware that there is no way to participate in our complex and muddled economy and completely avoid adding to it’s negative impact.
 As a small way to try to offset this impact and to contribute to the building of a better world, VAVA reinvests a minimum of 10% of profits in projects and organizations that are aligned with my values.
 You can learn more about that here.

 If you've read this far, thank you.
 Thank you for caring about where your things come from and for taking the time to investigate and learn more.
 I really believe that transparency and the open exchange of information is key in creating a less fucked world.
 If you have any questions that you didn't find answers to here, please don't hesitate to contact me.